libigl/libigl/README.md

 For more information see our [tutorial](tutorial/tutorial.html).

+### GCC and the optional CGAL dependency
+The `include/igl/cgal/*.h` headers depend on CGAL.
+It has come to our attention that CGAL does not work properly with GCC 4.8.
+To the best of our knowledge, GCC 4.7 and clang will work correctly.

 # Download
 You can keep up to date by cloning a read-only copy of our GitHub [repository](https://github.com/libigl).